 NOTE 3: PSFP information may be provided by CNC if TSN AF has declared PSFP support to CNC.
 TSN AF indicates the support for PSFP to CNC only if each DS-TT and NW-TT of the 5GS bridge has indicated support of PSFP.

-- Without requiring PSFP information provided by the CNC.: In this case, pre-configured QoS flows are used and configured e.g. during PDU session establishment as described in clause 5.28.4.
-Additional QoS flows are setup as necessary based on the PSFP, if available, as described in this clause.
+- Without requiring PSFP information provided by the CNC.: In this case, pre-configured QoS Flows are used and configured e.g. during PDU Session establishment as described in clause 5.28.4.
+Additional QoS Flows are setup as necessary based on the PSFP, if available, as described in this clause.